 Ant Financial is one of the most representative fintech companies.
 Counting from its predecessor Alipay, its development story is also a history of China's fintech development.
 Before going to a detailed Ant Financial story, we can first have a glance at the global fintech companies (comparison between parent companies) and their current market capitalization for future comparison.

-Ant Financial is now a technology company that brings inclusive financial services to the world, officially founded in October 2014
+Originated from Alipay, Ant Financial is now a technology company that brings inclusive financial services to the world.

 With the mission of "bring the world equal opportunities", Ant Financial is dedicated to creating an open, shared credit system and financial services platform through technology innovations, and to provide consumers and small businesses with safe and convenient inclusive financial services globally.